qt911025/d20m-srd-zhcn/target/2Arcana秘法/9ArcanaCreatures.md

 Gear golems cannot speak.
 They typically stand 10 feet tall and weigh 4,000 pounds.
 A gear golem may be created using the create golem incantation.
 Species Traits
 Gear golems have the following traits:
-Construct: Gear golems are immune to mind-influencing effects as well as poison, sleep, paralysis, stunning, disease, necromancy effects, and any effect that requires a Fortitude save unless the effect also works on objects or is harmless.
-They are not subject to critical hits, nonlethal damage, ability damage, ability drain, energy drain, or the effects of massive damage.
+Construct: Gear golems are immune to mind-influencing effects as well as poison, sleep, paralysis, stunning, disease, necromancy effects, and any effect that requires a Fortitude save unless the effect also works on objects or is harmless. 构装体类也不会遭受重击、非致命攻击、属性伤害、属性吸取、能量吸取以及承受巨创伤害的效果。
 Speed: Gear golems are lumbering constructs that can’t take run actions.
 Improved Grab (Ex): To use this ability, the gear golem must hit an opponent smaller than itself with its slam attack.
 If it gets a hold, it attempts to grind its foe against its spinning gears as a free action (see below).
 Gear Grind (Ex): If the gear golem successfully grapples a creature smaller than itself, it grinds the creature with its spinning gears for 4d8 points of slashing damage each round the grapple is maintained (including the round in which the grapple is first achieved).